Advertisement

 The Taoiseach also said that he had engaged with the Governer of New York, Kathy Hochul, on the issue of child online safety, particularly around social media.

 “I’m really impressed by her leadership in this state.
-We had a very good online safety summit in government buildings, and we’re now putting in place a binding code by the end of the year.
+We had a very good online safety summit in Government Buildings, and we’re now putting in place a binding code by the end of the year.

-“I know the governer has done some interesting things here in terms of protecting children, particularly at night time, and I know the governer is also looing at things arond a ban in schools on the likes of smartphones.
+“I know the governer has done some interesting things here in terms of protecting children, particularly at night time, and I know the governer is also looking at things arond a ban in schools on the likes of smartphones.

 “We’ll continue to keep track of this and see what we can learn from each other,” he said.